Gear Reviews8 min read

 2. Goughnuts MAXX Ring (Best for the Strongest Chewers)

-Goughnuts takes durability more seriously than any other brand we have tested.
-Their MAXX ring is designed for the most extreme chewers -- dogs who destroy everything else, including KONGs.
-The ring features a dual-layer safety system: a black outer layer over a red inner core.
-If you ever see red, the company will replace the toy for free.
+Goughnuts takes durability more seriously than any brand I've tested.
+Their MAXX ring is built for dogs who easily destroy black KONGs.
+It features a dual-layer safety system.
+A black outer layer covers a red inner core.
+If you ever see red, the company replaces the toy for free.

-Why it works: The MAXX is the thickest, heaviest ring Goughnuts makes.
-It is virtually solid rubber with minimal flex.
-This is not a toy that bounces or rolls in exciting ways -- it is engineered purely for chewing.
+Why it works: The MAXX is the thickest, heaviest ring they make.
+It's virtually solid rubber with zero flex.
+What sealed it for me was the replacement guarantee.
+It's engineered purely for chewing.

-Best for: Extreme chewers over 40 pounds who have destroyed every other toy on the market.
+Best for: Extreme chewers over 40 pounds who destroy everything else.

 Buy the Goughnuts MAXX Ring on Amazon